bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 - Maven Central has the released artifacts.
 - CLI standalone ZIP/TAR exist for `cli-module`.
 - The GitHub release has the CLI standalone ZIP/TAR and sample logging config assets.
-- GitHub release exists or was intentionally folded into another release.
+- GitHub release exists for the current tag unless the user explicitly requested folding it into another release.
+- The GitHub release body is self-contained: it identifies the tagged version's changes and compatibility impact without relying on README, release-history, issue, or pull-request links for essential meaning.
 - Related GitHub issues have a short release-availability comment when applicable.
 - Worktree is clean.